 How do I become a member of National Honor Society?

-Are homeschooled students eligible for NHS membership?
+Are full-time homeschooled students eligible for NHS membership?

 If I’m not selected for NHS membership, can I appeal the decision?